 - Is your prospective organization affiliated with a national organization?

-If your prospective organization does not submit an application or if an incomplete application is submitted, your prospective organization will not be considered for recognition at the Committee on Student Organizations, Governments and Activities (SOGA) meeting.
+If your prospective organization does not submit an application or if an incomplete application is submitted, your prospective organization will not be considered for recognition at the Student Affairs Committee meeting.
 Complete applications are due on Engage by 5 p.m. on each designated deadline.

-You must submit recognition materials for your prospective organization in the two weeks following each information session to ensure that all materials are submitted in a timely manner to be presented to the Committee on Student Organizations, Governments and Activities (SOGA).
+You must submit recognition materials for your prospective organization in the two weeks following each information session to ensure that all materials are submitted in a timely manner to be presented to the Student Affairs Committee.
 The Office of Student Organizations recommends that students begin to prepare these items prior to the submission period.

 Per the Guidelines for Recognized Student Organizations, all prospective student organizations must have a unique purpose from any existing organizations.

-The Vice-Chair of Administration will work with your organization and the Committee on Student Organizations, Governments and Activities (SOGA) to ensure the committee reviews your organization in a timely manner; furthermore, the Vice-Chair of Administration will notify your organization of any requirements needed from the offices listed above.
+The Vice-Chair of Administration will work with your organization and the Student Affairs Committee to ensure the committee reviews your organization in a timely manner; furthermore, the Vice-Chair of Administration will notify your organization of any requirements needed from the offices listed above.

-Per the Guidelines for Recognized Student Organizations, the Committee on Student Organizations, Governments and Activities (SOGA) will only consider organizations that have an advisor.
+Per the Guidelines for Recognized Student Organizations, the Student Affairs Committee will only consider organizations that have an advisor.
 Please contact the Vice-Chair of Administration if you have difficulties finding a faculty or staff member to serve as your organization’s advisor.

 The Vice-Chair of Administration will help your prospective organization in determining whether or not additional information is needed from either the Club Sports or Greek Life Offices.
 This classification is based upon the purpose and activities of your organization.
 Although all prospective organizations are required to go through the same recognition process, the Club Sports or Greek Life offices may have additional requirements.